jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-ask-for-angela.md

 templateKey: review-post
 path: /feature/ask-for-angela
 title: 'Is "Ask for Angela" the solution to sexual harassment in clubs? '
-date: 2018-07-14T00:04:38+10:00
+date: 2018-07-13T14:04:38.000Z
 description: Our feature on the launch of the "Ask for Angela" initiative in Sydney
 featuredImage: /img/ask-for-angela-new.jpg
 ---
-_To mark the launch of the "Ask for Angela" initiative in Sydney, Rave Reviewz' Danielle Duchesne shares her thoughts on sexual harassment in clubs and the campaign itself._
+_To mark the launch of the "Ask for Angela" initiative in Sydney, _[_Rave Reviewz_](https://magazine.ravereviewz.net/)_' Danielle Duchesne shares her thoughts on sexual harassment in clubs and the campaign itself._

 _Warning: This article contains descriptions of harassment in nightclubs._